What is Anti Money Laundering?

 Over the past few years, money laundering has turned into a disaster for firms and institutions associated with the financial sector.
 As a result, governments have been actively looking for innovative ways to fight against money launderers.
 They are putting various policies in place to prevent money laundering called anti-money laundering policies.

 As per AML law, financial institutes such as banks, investment firms and real estate are required to monitor their customers proactively to prevent any possible money laundering and corruption.
+Regulators enforce these rules, leading companies to establish compliance departments and invest in software solutions despite the complexity.

-Initiatives for anti-money laundering were first observed in the year 1989 when numerous organizations across the world formed FATF (Financial Action Task Force).
+Initiatives for anti-money laundering compliance were first observed in the year 1989 when numerous organizations across the world formed FATF (Financial Action Task Force).
 The primary aim of this task force is to establish universal standards for combating money laundering and encouraging the application of those standards within organizations.

-The FATF advises financial and legal agencies to conduct KYC (Know Your Customer) ID verification of clients by requesting their identity proof.
+The FATF advises financial and legal agencies to conduct KYC (Know Your Customer) or ID verification of clients by requesting their identity proof.

 Industries Affected by AML

 By now, you must have understood that firms that come under the financial sector, such as banks, payment processing companies, and insurance firms need to comply with AML regulations.
-However, there are some other companies that need to follow AML regulations.
+To put it simply, financial institutions mandated by AML legislation must report suspicious activities to authorities and face elevated money laundering risks due to extending credit to consumers.

 These include:

-• Law firms
+- Law firms

-• Real estate brokers
+- Real estate brokers

-• Tax advisors
+- Tax advisors

-• Virtual currency exchange
+- Virtual currency exchanges

-• Loan companies
+- Loan companies

-• Exchange service providers
+- Fintech service providers

 Effects of Money Laundering